ethz-asl/image_undistort/README.md

 * **[dense_stereo_node](https://github.com/ethz-asl/image_undistort#dense_stereo_node):** Performs dense stereo estimation.

 #image_undistort_node:
 A simple node for undistorting images.
-Handles both plumb bob (aka radial-tangential) distortion and equidistant distortion models.
+Handles plumb bob (aka radial-tangential), fov and equidistant distortion models.
 It can either use standard ros camera_info topics or load camera models in a form that is compatible with the camchain.yaml files produced by [Kalibr](https://github.com/ethz-asl/kalibr).
 Note this node can also be run as a nodelet named image_undistort/ImageUndistort

 ##The node has several possible use cases: